The Best Hemp Flower | The Levels Of Hemp

 Products that are hand crafted and focused on quality over quantity will naturally have a bit higher of a price tag, but you know where you money went.
 You can often smoke less of higher grade hemp flower and get an even stronger effect.
 Yes, contrary to popular belief, you actually save money smoking quality bud.

 At Dreamland Organics, all of our craft hemp flower is "Top Shelf", or else it ends up being turned in to another product.
+Premium flower, whether it be high THCA hemp or cannabis, is hard to come by.
+Most of the hemp buds on the market are unfortunately low or mid grade at best.
 Rest assured that when you smoke DLO hemp flower buds, you are smoking true craft.
 We farm less than an acre at present and inspect every plant, by hand, daily.
-You just can't get craftier than our craft hemp flowers.
+You just can't get craftier than our organic buds.
 So try some for yourself and see what all the fuss is about!
 We have turned many of a low grade, or mid grade hemp flower smoker to a connoisseur.